-- 9.1.7.1 The resulting yellow-brown impressions can vanish and must be preserved. - 9.1.7.2 It is suggested that the camera be set up prior to iodine processing. - 9.1.7.3 Iodine enhanced impressions that have faded, or are completely gone, can sometimes be redeveloped by processing with iodine fuming again.
-Iodine reprocessing cannot be done if other methods have been used or if too long of a time span has elapsed. - 9.1.7.4 Shelf life of sealed iodine is indefinite.

-- 9.1.7.5 Iodine crystals originating from glass ampoules shall be disposed of in the hazardous waste containers located in the fume hoods.
-Excess tubing shall be removed from the fuming guns (thrown away) and the remainder (portion containing iodine) shall be placed in the hazardous wastes containers located in the fume hood. - 9.1.7.6 A method of fixing iodine impressions is to apply soluble starch spray or powder (shaking off the excess powder), and pass the exhibit through steam.
-This method should not be used if further processing is going to be done.

-9.1.7.7 The iodine-enhanced impression may be further visualized by the application of 7,8-benzoflavone dip or spray.
+- 9.1.6.1 The resulting yellow-brown impressions can vanish and must be preserved. - 9.1.6.2 It is suggested that the camera be set up prior to iodine processing. - 9.1.6.3 Iodine enhanced impressions that have faded, or are completely gone, can sometimes be redeveloped by processing with iodine fuming again.
+Iodine reprocessing cannot be done if other methods have been used or if too long of a time span has elapsed. - 9.1.6.4 Shelf life of sealed iodine is indefinite. - 9.1.6.5 Iodine crystals originating from glass ampoules shall be disposed of in the hazardous waste containers. - 9.1.6.6 A method of fixing iodine impressions is to apply soluble starch spray or powder (shaking off the excess powder), and pass the exhibit through steam.
+This method should not be used if further processing is going to be done. - 9.1.6.7 The iodine-enhanced impression may be further visualized by the application of 7,8-benzoflavone dip or spray.